ribkatam/SER/README.md

 SPEECH EMOTION RECOGNITION

 Project purpose:
-Discrete emotion classification of a speech.
+discrete emotion classification of a speech.

 All the parameters of audio, feature, model and training are exposed in their respective block in the file param.yaml and can be set from there.